Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 andnewdata

-which specify, respectively, the model and a data.frame/data.table to compute predictions for.
+, which specify the model and a data.frame/data.table to compute predictions for, respectively.
 The function must give the prediction as a numeric vector.NULL

 (the default) uses functions specified internally.
 Can also be used to override the default function for natively supported model classes.- get_model_specs